Home Heat Pump Guide

 Do I need planning permission for a heat pump?

-Most air source heat pumps are permitted development and do not need planning permission.
-However, there are conditions around noise levels and placement.
+Most air source heat pumps are permitted development.
 Check with your local authority if you are unsure.